schnorea/SystemInspector/README.md

 ### systemRecord

-A command-line tool that creates comprehensive system fingerprints by:
+A command-line tool that creates comprehensive system fingerprints with two distinct modes:

-- Scanning specified directories and files
-- Generating SHA256 hashes for file integrity checking
+**Mode 1 - Broad Fingerprinting:**
+- Scans the entire file system structure
-- Collecting file metadata (permissions, ownership, timestamps)
+- Records file hashes and metadata for all files (excluding ignore patterns)
+- No file archiving - focuses on identifying what changed
+- Ideal for initial system analysis and change detection
+- Creates a comprehensive baseline of system state

+**Mode 2 - Targeted Analysis:**
+- Focused scanning based on known changes (typically from Mode 1 comparison)
-- Archiving selected files for detailed comparison
+- Archives actual file contents for detailed comparison
-- Packaging everything into a portable tar project file
+- Uses targeted configuration to examine specific files and directories
+- Ideal for detailed analysis of specific changes

 **Key Features:**
 - Configuration-driven path selection